 In honor of the 21-Day Dairy-Free Challenge, I was invited by So Delicious to share my top dairy-free tips.
-The advice below is intended to help you on your journey with plenty of useful facts and appetizing ideas for living dairy-free.
+The advice below is intended to help you on your journey with useful facts and appetizing ideas for living dairy-free.

 Milk is a confusing and sneaky food.
 It lingers on labels under names like caseinate and whey.
 Yet ingredients like caramel color and cocoa butter are typically dairy-free!
 See and print my Dairy Ingredient List for instant label decoding help.